ICRA Annual Conference 2022

 Thursday, March 18, 2021, 12:35pm edt (4:35pm bst)

-Gagosian is partnering to host the arts program throughout the three-day virtual event.
+Gagosian is partnering with the Financial Times to host the arts program throughout the three-day virtual event.
 Recent Gagosian Quarterly films on Edmund de Waal, Theaster Gates, Titus Kaphar, Meleko Mokgosi, Rudolf Polanszky, Nathaniel Mary Quinn, and Adriana Varejão will be screened between sessions.
 To join, purchase tickets at ftweekend.live.ft.com.

 Left: Rachel Whiteread.
 Middle: Enuma Okoro.
 Right: Jan Dalley